-The average size of a German Shepherd largely comes down to genetics, but if you have a purebred GSD, then they should fit into these parameters.
+The average size of a German Shepherd primarily comes down to genetics, but if you have a purebred GSD, they should fit into these parameters.

 Fully grown male German Shepherds typically stand about 24 to 26 inches tall and weigh between 66 and 88 pounds.
-Females tend to be a bit smaller, standing between 22 and 24 inches tall and weighing between 49 and 71 pounds.
+Females are smaller, standing between 22 and 24 inches tall and weighing between 49 and 71 pounds.

-This large discrepancy in size generally comes down to genetics.
-Purebred German Shepherds from good lineages tend to be on the larger size, but it’s still not a guarantee.
+Purebred German Shepherds from good lineages tend to be larger, but it’s still not guaranteed.

 How Much Do German Shepherds Grow After 1 Year?